LSSTDESC/CCL/README.md

 void ccl_cl_workspace_free(CCL_ClWorkspace *w);
 ````

-Note that for the moment AngPow can not handle the magnification lensing term for the galaxy number count tracers, and has not been tested for the weak lensing tracer.
+Note that for the moment `Angpow` can not handle the magnification lensing term for the galaxy number count tracers, and has not been tested for the weak lensing tracer.
 This limitations will be removed in the near future.

 ### Halo mass function
 The halo mass function *dN/dM* can be obtained by function **`ccl_massfunc`**